Now, there’s something we haven’t seen in a while. Two Hondas at the front in a MotoAmerica race. Photo by Brian J. Nelson.

 The Wild Wild West

-When I first saw the Royal Enfield Build.
+Proofreading the Royal Enfield Build.
 Train.
-Race. entry list, I immediately knew who she was.
+Race. entry list for the very first time, I spotted her name and immediately knew who she was.
 After all, her father was one of my heroes growing up.
 He played the dashing and debonair James T. West, a James Bond-like secret service agent who used futuristic gadgets and unconventional tactics to vanquish various dastardly villains in CBS’s steampunk series The Wild Wild West, which ran from 1965 to 1969.
 Then, in 1976, he played Marine Corps ace pilot and World War II Medal of Honor recipient Gregory “Pappy” Boyington in NBC’s “Baa Baa Black Sheep.”

 Robert Conrad was…a dude.
 Every guy wanted to be him, and every girl wanted to be with him.
 He was the guy in the Eveready Batteries TV commercial with a battery on his shoulder and a tough-guy stare who coined the phrase, “I dare you to knock this off.”